Technion-WeBWorK/xblock-webwork/install-docs/sdk-install-and-debug.md

 <span style="color:#f7f7f7">Faded text</span>
 -->

+**Warning:** We have not used the XBlock SDK with the WeBWorK XBlock for a long time.
+Some features, in particular the course-level settings from "Other course settings" and settings related to deadlines, graceperiod, and probably more would not be available in the SDK.
+As a result, attempting to run the WeBWorK XBlock in the DSK is not recommended nor supported.

 # 1. Preliminaries
 This Tutorial should help the reader to install xblock-webwork into Open edX's limited xblock-sdk environment and debug it with VS-Code.
 Listed below xblock-sdk environment pros-and-cons when compared with Open edX-devstack environment: